armkeh/resume/main.md

 # Objectives

-- Putting my backend, DevOps experience to use building interesting, meaningful software.
+- Put my backend, DevOps experience to use building interesting, meaningful software.

-- Working with excellent people, in a culture fostering learning, teaching and growth.
+- Work with excellent people, in a culture fostering learning, teaching and growth.

 - Learn new languages, tools, and patterns.